 Located in beautiful Old Amityville Village near the southern end of Route 110.

-We accept Aetna, many Blue Cross plans, and many United Healthcare plans.
+We accept Aetna, Cigna, many Blue Cross plans, and many United Healthcare plans.

 We do not accept Medicaid, Medicare, Workers Compensation or anyone pursuing any disability or personal injury claim are not accepted as patients.
-We do not accept any individuals with chronic pain, or currently taking opiate pain medications (e.g. Vicodin, Percocet, Oxycontin) or benzodiazepine medications (e.g. Xanax, Valium).
+We do not accept any individuals with chronic pain, or currently taking opiate pain medications (e.g. Vicodin, Percocet, Oxycontin) or currently taking benzodiazepine medications (e.g. Xanax, Valium).
 We do not accept individuals with any suicidal tendencies or who have been arrested.